Justin01Wu/others/aws/aws.md

 ## Developing
 - aws explorer is an Eclipse plugin <img src="aws/aws explorer.png">
 - You can set environment variable for acess key <img src="aws/setEnvironment.png">, which override config file

+## Others

+- The maximum number of tags per resource is 50( It was 10).